hurchalla/modular_arithmetic/README.md

 HURCHALLA_ALLOW_INLINE_ASM_MONTADD_SQRT_RANGE
 HURCHALLA_ALLOW_INLINE_ASM_MONTSUB_SQRT_RANGE

 Document that the INLINE_ASM macros above may or may not improve performance.
-You need to benchmark with different ASM macros defined/not defined, and generally you would want to start with simply comparing performance with HURCHALLA_ALLOW_INLINE_ASM_ALL defined or not defined.
-On x86_64 intel, in brief testing defining HURCHALLA_ALLOW_INLINE_ASM_ALL, I found gcc got a 0-8% improvement, and clang suffered a 0-20% loss of performance.
+You need to benchmark with different ASM macros defined/not defined, and generally you would want to start with simply comparing performance with HURCHALLA_ALLOW_INLINE_ASM_REDC defined or not defined.
+On x86_64 intel, in brief testing defining HURCHALLA_ALLOW_INLINE_ASM_REDC, I found gcc saw ~5% improvement and clang was essentially unaffected.

 For MSVC optimization: /Gy (function-level linking) and /Gw (global data optimization) compiler switches https://docs.microsoft.com/en-us/archive/msdn-magazine/2015/february/compilers-what-every-programmer-should-know-about-compiler-optimizations